 Step 8: Get rid of conventional draperies or shades.
 Invest in untreated wood blinds or fabric shades made with organic fibers.

 Step 9: Repaint with non-VOC paints or try hemp wall upholstery that can be stapled into place without using adhesives.

 Step 10: Air out bedrooms and bedding.
 The Environmental Protection Agency and the National Lung Association recommend opening windows to regularly recycle the air.
 Those with seasonal allergies should use a window guard to stop pollen, dust and dirt particles from entering the room.
 And don’t be so quick to make the bed – upon rising, let bedding air out.

 Step 11: Maintain a clean sleeping environment.
 According to the Mayo Clinic, bedding should be washed often in hot water at least 130 degrees Fahrenheit to kill dust mites.
 Cold water washing can be done with detergents specifically designed to kill dust mites.

 Step 12: Conventional pet beds are as unhealthy for pets as conventional beds are for pet owners.
 Choose instead those made of all-natural or organic cotton, with removable covers that can be easily laundered in hot water.

 Most of these steps do include a financial component, yet each one is an investment in good health – surely the most important investment that can be made.

 Chris Chamberlin is co-founder of The Clean Bedroom, which has allergy-free, eco-friendly mattresses, bedding and accessories.
-Sleep showrooms are located in Portsmouth, NH; New York, NY; and Indianapolis, IN.
+Sleep showrooms are located in Portsmouth, NH; and New York.
 For more information, visit The Clean Bedroom or call 212-764-3232.